tomas-osswald/switch_2020_g3/docs/sprint4/user_stories/US010_CreateAFamilyAndSetAdministrator.md

 The process to fulfill this requirement requires the actor to select the option to create a new family, which would prompt the input of the name for that family as well as the administrator email, and the other necessary data stated in 2.1.
-Given the current absence of an UI layer the required data will be passed directly into the CreateFamilyController.
+Given the current absence of a UI layer the required data will be passed directly into the CreateFamilyController.

-During the analysis process we decided to check the uniqueness of the administrator's email after instancing the Family Object.

-This decision occurred after discussing the possibility of two emails being registered in the application at the same time.
-If this would happen, as we don't know yet how to deal with locking mechanisms, we could have the problem of both emails being added to the Person Repository because when initially verified the email wouldn't be stored in the repository but, in the end of the process, two equal emails would be added to the Repository.

-In order to minimize this issue we chose to verify after instancing the email.
-This way we could minimize the possibility of both emails being added since the verification would occur at the moment of addition to the repository.

 ````puml
 @startuml